eigerco/polka-storage/docs/src/background.md

 At the same time you, the challenger, must also build a Merkle tree on your end, you do this by receiving the random data leaf that you selected and building the tree, in the end, if they do not match, the storage provider is cheating you!

 This is illustrated in the following picture, you — the verifier — just received the leaf `D3` and the random number `R`, you concatenate them together (`D3||R`) and you’re ready to recompute the tree.
-In red, you find the nodes directly affected by the change, these are the ones that **must** to be recomputed — of course, you can always compute the tree from scratch; using `h(D1), h(D2), ...` but that is wasteful as the nodes marked in blue and their children did not change, and as such, you can just reuse them.
+In red, you find the nodes directly affected by the change, these are the ones that **must** be recomputed — of course, you can always compute the tree from scratch; using `h(D1), h(D2), ...` but that is wasteful as the nodes marked in blue and their children did not change, and as such, you can just reuse them.

 <img
     src="images/background/merkle_tree_verifier.png"